dfsp-spirit/cpp_geodesics/README.md

 ```

 In the last step, you can also build a single app only, e.g., `make geodcircles` or `make geodpath`.
 The resulting binaries are placed into the repo root.

+Note for Mac users: Apple's version of the clang compiler that comes with MacOS does not support OpenMP, so you will have to install a suitable compiler and use it to compile these apps.
+Without OpenMP support, only a single CPU core will be used.
+Both standard clang or g++, e.g. from Homebrew or MacPorts, work fine.

 ## Usage